MikeLuu99/AI-Storyboard-Stable-Diffusion-/README.md

 # AI-Storyboard-Stable-Diffusion-
 The AI Storyboard has two main features:
-Creating a storyboard using your prompt/n
+Creating a storyboard using your prompt

 Creating an original story with images using your suggestion.

 ## Running AI Storyboard on Google Colab